ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 tags: adversarial non-parametric robustness
 paper_url: https://arxiv.org/abs/2102.07048
 code_url: https://github.com/yangarbiter/interpretable-robust-trees
-excerpt: We are constructing a tree-based model that isguaranteedto be adversarially robust, inter-pretable, and accurate.
+excerpt: We are constructing a tree-based model that is guaranteed to be adversarially robust, inter-pretable, and accurate.
 author: <a href='https://sites.google.com/view/michal-moshkovitz'>Michal Moshkovitz</a> and <a href='http://yyyang.me'>Yao-Yuan Yang</a>
 ---

-**TL;DR** We are constructing a tree-based model that is <inc>guaranteed</inc>
+**TL;DR** We construct a tree-based model that is <inc>guaranteed</inc>
 to be adversarially robust, interpretable, and accurate.